Skip to main content

 • Running: Trigger notification when process is found in a Running state.

-• From Time: This is the start time for monitoring resources.
-This option provides users a way to monitor resources only during a specified time period of the day.
+• From Time: The start time for monitoring resources.
+This option provides a way to monitor resources only during a specified time period of the day.

-• To Time: This is the end time for monitoring resources.
-This option provides users a way to monitor resources only during a specified time period of the day.
+• To Time: The end time for monitoring resources.
+This option provides a way to monitor resources only during a specified time period of the day.

-• Frequency: In Seconds, defines how often the SMA Resource Monitor will check the process for the defined state.
+• Frequency: In Seconds, defines how often the SMA Resource Monitor checks the process for the defined state.

 • Minimum Value: 5